Adapting your home: The bathroom

 How will you access your bathroom?

-You need to consider your current and future level of mobility when designing a bathroom adaptation.
+You need to consider your current and future level of mobility when designing a bathroom adaptation:

 • If the bathroom is located upstairs, will you be able to continue to access this in the long-term?
-Can your home be adapted in the future - for example with additional rails, a stairlift or through floor lift?
+Can your home be adapted in the future - for example with additional stair rails, a stairlift or through floor lift?

 • Do you currently use a walking aid?
 Will this change in the future?